Russia-Ukraine War: What to know as Ukraine resists advance

 Kyiv’s outgunned but determined troops slowed Russia’s advance and held onto the capital and other key cities — at least for the time being.

+U.S. officials say they believe the invasion has been more difficult than the Kremlin envisioned, though that could change as Moscow adapts.
+The British Defense Ministry said Monday that the bulk of Putin’s forces were 30 kilometers (20 miles) north of Kyiv.

-Explosions and gunfire that have disrupted life since the invasion began last week appeared to subside around the Ukrainian capital of Kyiv overnight.
-Long lines formed outside supermarkets Monday as residents were allowed out of bomb shelters and homes for the first time since a curfew was imposed Saturday.
+Long lines formed outside Kyiv supermarkets Monday as residents were allowed out of bomb shelters and homes for the first time since a curfew was imposed Saturday.
+Some found food but others didn’t.

+Hundreds of thousands of civilians have have sought safety at night in Kyiv’s subway system and other makeshift shelters around the country, where parents try to calm their children’s fears.

+Despite the shortages, lack of privacy and other challenges, Ukrainians were trying to put on a brave face.

+“It’s much harder for soldiers at the front.
+It’s embarrassing to complain about the icy floor, drafts and terrible toilets,” said 74-year-old Irina, who sought safety in a Kyiv underground station and would not give her last name.
+Her grandson Anton is among those fighting in eastern Ukraine.

-But Ukrainian authorities said at least 44 people have been wounded in fighting in Ukraine’s second-largest city of Kharkiv, and that seven of them died in the hospital.
-It wasn’t clear if the casualties, which covered the past 24 hours, were all civilians.
+Ukrainian authorities said at least 44 people have been wounded in fighting in Ukraine’s second-largest city of Kharkiv, and that seven of them died in the hospital.
 The state emergencies agency said the casualties could still go higher because the damage from Monday’s shelling of residential areas is still being assessed.

-U.S. officials say they believe the invasion has been more difficult, and slower, than the Kremlin envisioned, though that could change as Moscow adapts.
-The British Defense Ministry said Monday that the bulk of Putin’s forces are 30 kilometers (20 miles) north of Kyiv.

-U.N. human rights chief Michelle Bachelet said her office has confirmed that 102 civilians, including seven children, have been killed in the invasion and 304 others injured in violence in Ukraine since Thursday.
+U.N. human rights chief Michelle Bachelet said her office has confirmed that 102 civilians, including seven children, have been killed in the Russian invasion and 304 others wounded in Ukraine since Thursday.
 She cautioned that the tally was likely a vast undercount.

 IS THERE ANY CHANCE FOR DIPLOMACY?

 That’s hard to tell.
-Ukrainian and Russian delegations met Monday on Ukraine’s border with Belarus but it was unclear what, if anything, those talks would yield.
+Ukrainian and Russian delegations met Monday on Ukraine’s border with Belarus.
+The meeting ended with no immediate reports of agreements, but Mykhailo Podolyak, a top advisor to Ukrainian President Volodymyr Zelenskyy, said further talks could take place “in the near future.”

-Ukrainian President Volodymyr Zelenskyy’s office said Kyiv’s delegation would demand an immediate ceasefire.
+Before the meeting, Zelenskyy’s office said Ukraine would demand an immediate ceasefire.

-While Ukraine sent its defense minister and other top officials, the Russian delegation is led by Putin’s adviser on culture — an unlikely envoy for ending the war and a sign of how Moscow views the talks.
-It wasn’t immediately clear what Putin is seeking in the talks or from the war itself.
+While Ukraine sent its defense minister and other top officials, the Russian delegation was led by Putin’s adviser on culture — Vladimir Medinsky — an unlikely envoy for ending the war and a sign of how Moscow viewed the talks.

+Medinsky said the sides “found certain points on which common positions could be foreseen.”
+He also said the talks would continue in the coming days on the Polish-Belarusian border.

 Western officials believe Putin wants to overthrow Ukraine’s government and replace it with a regime of his own, reviving Moscow’s Cold War-era influence.
 His comments Sunday raised fears that the invasion of Ukraine could lead to nuclear war, whether by design or mistake.